 Members must comply with their statutory obligations as officials of the Reserve Bank, including those set out in the PGPA Act.
 Members' obligations under the PGPA Act include, but are not limited to, obligations to exercise their powers and discharge their duties with care and diligence, honestly, in good faith and for a proper purpose.
 Members must not use their position, or any information obtained by virtue of their position, to benefit themselves or any other person, or to cause detriment to the Reserve Bank or any other person.

-In order for members to discuss and decide monetary and financial stability policies. notwithstanding any material personal interest in the outcome, the Reserve Bank Act requires them to furnish a confidential disclosure of material personal interests to the Treasurer annually and, during the year, to notify any substantial change since their most recent annual disclosure.
+In order for members to discuss and decide monetary and financial stability policies, notwithstanding any material personal interest in the outcome, the Reserve Bank Act requires them to furnish a confidential disclosure of material personal interests to the Treasurer annually and, during the year, to notify any substantial change since their most recent annual disclosure.
 Members must declare to the other members of the Reserve Bank Board any material personal interest they have in a matter relating to the affairs of the Board other than monetary policy and financial stability.
-Members may give standing notice to other members outlining the nature and extent of a material personal interest in such matters
+Members may give standing notice to other members outlining the nature and extent of a material personal interest in such matters.

 A Code of Conduct for Reserve Bank Board members supplements these statutory requirements and imposes obligations on members that are designed to ensure that members observe the highest possible standards of ethical conduct.
-The Code of Conduct, which is available on the Reserve Bank's website, addresses a range of matters including conflicts of interest and restrictions on undertaking, or being involved in, financial transactions of certain types at certain times.
+The Code of Conduct, which is available on the Reserve Bank's website. addresses a range of matters including conflicts of interest and restrictions on undertaking, or being involved in, financial transactions of certain types at certain times.
+Following a review of the Code of Conduct by the Board in June 2018, some minor drafting changes were agreed.